frankie567/cookiecutter-hipster-pypackage/README.md

 Then, for the GitHub Actions pipelines to work correctly, you should:

-* Enable the GitHub repository in Codecov
+* Enable the GitHub repository in Codecov.
 * Set `CODECOV_TOKEN` in your GitHub repository secrets.
-Uou can find in the Codecov settings of the corresponding project
+You can find in the Codecov settings of the corresponding project.
-* [Create a token](https://pypi.org/help/#apitoken) for your PyPI account and set the following secrets:
+* [Create a token](https://pypi.org/help/#apitoken) for your PyPI account and set the following GitHub repository secrets:
     * `HATCH_INDEX_USER`: `__token__`
     * `HATCH_INDEX_AUTH`: Your API token